A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Condor Parang 17.5 inch

-The Parang machete by Condor is a great blade for thinning out thick brush or even saplings.
+The Parang machete by Condor is an excellent blade for thinning out thick brush or even saplings.

 At 17.5 inches, the blade might seem like it would be too long.
-However, it is very well balanced.
-The only issue is that the parang blade is fairly thick, making it heavy for its style.
+However, it is very well-balanced.
+The only issue is that the parang blade is relatively thick, making it heavy for its style.

-If you aren’t experienced with using machetes or don’t have much thick brush to clear, you might want to choose a lighter machete.
+If you aren’t experienced in using machetes or don’t have much thick brush to clear, you might want to choose a lighter machete.

 Pros